block-open-source/goose/packages/exchange/README.md

 ## Plugins

 *exchange* has a plugin mechanism to add support for additional providers and moderators.
-If you need a provider not supported here, we'd be happy to review [contributions][CONTRIBUTING].
+If you need a provider not supported here, we'd be happy to review contributions.
 But you can also consider building and using your own plugin.

 To create a `Provider` plugin, subclass `exchange.provider.Provider`.
 You will need to